fncbook/fnc/book/linsys/next.md

 & X+Y+Z=3
 \end{split}
 ```
-The machine reacted sharply---it blew the main fuse and put all the lights out.
+The machine reacted sharply—it blew the main fuse and put all the lights out.

 (B. V. Bowden, *The Organization of a Typical Machine*, 1953)
 ````